Typing Between the Goal Cheers and the Hailstorm—Yes, I’m Still Writing This Book

 So… sure.

-I was the mom with one eye on the midfield and the other in a scene about bioengineered lungs and emotionally scrambled robots.
-I clapped when someone scored, yelled, “Great hustle!” on cue, and typed like a lunatic during halftime.
+In a scene about bioengineered lungs and emotionally jumbled robots, I was the mother with one eye on the midfield and the other on the field.
+I shouted, "Great hustle!" at the right moment, clapped when someone scored, and typed crazily during halftime.

 Sideways hail.

-Falling from what I can only assume was a rogue cumulonimbus in orbit.
+Falling from what I believe to be a rogue cumulonimbus.

 Did I shut my laptop?
 Nope.